c2platform/ansible-collection-atlassian/roles/jira/README.md

 ### jira_max_http_header_size

 When using SSO solution like Keycloak it is better / necessary to configure `maxHttpHeaderSize` in `server.xml` to higher value of `16834`.
 Otherwise you might get error messages like the one shown below.
-Of course, when running Confluence behind a reverse proxy, for example Apache2, you will also to configure `LimitRequestFieldSize` to equal higher value.
+Of course, when running Confluence behind a reverse proxy, for example Apache2, you will also need to configure `LimitRequestFieldSize` to equal higher value.

 > HTTP Status 400 – Bad Request
 >